Research

 Our group is exploring the potential of cochlear implant (CI) telemetry, i.e., the assessment of electrical impedances and neuronal responses, to provide insight into the health of the cochlea during and after implantation.
 In previous studies, we demonstrated the potential of impedance telemetry in estimating electrode insertion depths, eliminating the need for radiation-based position assessment.
 In addition, we showed an association between impedances and residual hearing in CI patients.
 By obtaining reliable, objective biomarkers, we aim to contribute to the development of improved assessment methods that can better guide patient care and improve their overall quality of life.

-The cochlea has a captivating spiral shape, and it remains unclear which physiological advantages it offers for hearing.
-In this project, funded by the Swiss National Science Foundation (SNSF), we combine advanced morphometric approaches with computational fluid dynamics simulations and observational studies, to gain more insight in possible geometry-driven hearing mechanics.
+We combine advanced morphometric approaches with computational fluid dynamics simulations, to gain more insight in possible geometry-driven hearing mechanics.
 Deeper comprehension of cochlear morphology will also help to enhance surgical planning methods for CI surgery and improve CI electrode array designs.

 Objective Tinnitus Diagnostics